xelatihy/yocto-gl/docs/yocto_gl.md

     int tesselation);
 ~~~

-Make a cube with uv.
+Make a cube.
 This is not watertight.
-Returns quads, pos, norm,
+Returns quads, pos, norm, texcoord.
-texcoord.

 #### Function make_uvspherecube()